NBA Finals Bucks-Suns: FS1's Skip Bayless Thinks The Suns Will Sweep

 The clip of Bayless speaking can be seen in a Tweet that is embedded below from the Undisputed Twitter account.

-The Phoenix Suns are 5.5-point favorites in Game 2 of the NBA Finals against the Milwaukee Bucks on Thursday night, according to FanDuel.
+The Phoenix Suns are 5-point favorites in Game 2 of the NBA Finals against the Milwaukee Bucks on Thursday night, according to FanDuel.

 Related stories on NBA basketball